lopez-evanedwin88/code-kata/dloan-client/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

 ## Project Setup

 In the project directory (dloan-client),

 #### `npm install`

+## Available Scripts

-To run project for front-end and back-end~
+To run project for both front-end and back-end~

 ### `npm start:all`